Inference for Low-rank Models without Estimating the Rank: Model and Estimation

-(ii) they are correlated with the actual $\bm\beta$ and $\bfF$. \\ Section \ref{sec:choiceofW} will give specific recommendations for choosing the weighting matrices in applications.
-Then formulate the projection matrices as (\ref{eq2.2}) but use these choices of $\widetilde{\bm\beta}$ and $\widetilde{\bfF}$.
-Instead of the correct estimation of the number of factors, it is only required that the rank of the weighting matrix, $R$, be \textit{no smaller than the true number of factors, $r$.}
+Instead of the correct estimation of the number of factors, it is only required that the rank of the weighting matrix, $R$, be no smaller than the true number of factors, $r$.

-In the low-rank inference context, the over-estimated spaces in $\mathrm{span}(\widetilde{\bm\beta})$ and $\mathrm{span}(\widetilde{\bfF})$ create additional challenges in distributional characterizations.
-Mainly, we find that the over-estimated low-rank spaces would yield a new source of bias due to an implicit ridge-type regularization.
-This paper formally addresses this issue in the general form of low-rank inference problems.